crlandsc/Music-Demixing-with-Band-Split-RNN/README.md

 The paper authors used the `MUSDB18-HQ` dataset to train an initial source separation model.
 You can access it via [Zenodo](https://zenodo.org/record/3338373#.Y_jrMC96D5g).

+This version of the model was trained on the ["Label Noise"](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23/dataset_files) data from AIcrowd.

 After downloading, set the path to this dataset as an environmental variable (you'll need to specify it before running the `train` and `evaluation` pipelines):
 ```
 export MUSDB_DIR={MUSDB_DIR}
 ```

-To speed up the training process, instead of loading whole files, we can precompute the indices of fragments we need to extract.
+To speed up the training process, instead of loading entire files, we can precompute the indices of fragments we need to extract.
-To select these indices, the proposed Source Activity Detection algorithm was used.
+To select these indices, the proposed Source Activity Detection (SAD) algorithm was used.

 To read the `musdb18` dataset and extract salient fragments according to the `target` source, use the following script:
 ```